mfischer9/effective-succotash/x_team_style_guide.md

 ## Commenting style for public and private members of a class or interface:

-2 Lines or less '//' will be used for commenting, Lines 3 or more, '/** */' will be used.
+2 Lines or less '//' will be used for commenting, Lines 3 or more, '/* */' will be used.
+Classes, methods, and constructors use
+'/** */' for Javadoc formatting.

 ### Examples